Code-Institute-Submissions/how-do-you-do/FUTURE_FEATURES.md

 - Translate website to more languages

     -   Using PHP or Python store translations in language file ( Json ) on server side
-    -   Using JAvascript ( jQuery )
+    -   Using Javascript ( jQuery )
-    -   Keep strings in view in variables
+    -   Keep strings in views in variables
-    -   Every time browser make request for a page, we will serve same page with different translation only, instead of hardcoding every language into HTML page, and rewriting same page over and over for every translation
+    -   Every time browser requests page, we will serve same page with different translation only, instead of hardcoding every language into HTML page, and rewriting same page over and over for every translation
     -   Saves us lots of time and headaches.... with any future updates